xiuql/BDSIM4CEPC/manual/source/model_description.rst

 halo
 ^^^^
-The halo distrubtion is effectively a flat phase space with the central beam core removed at :math:`\epsilon_{\rm core}`.
+The halo distribution is effectively a flat phase space with the central beam core removed at :math:`\epsilon_{\rm core}`.
 The beam core is defined using the standard twiss parameters described previously.
 The implicit general form of a rotated ellipse is